tylim88/Firelord/README.md

 - If you include a filter with a range comparison (`<`, `<=`, `>`, `>=`), your first ordering is not on the same field.
 - Order your query by a field included in an equality `==` or `in` clause.

-Firelord aims to eradicate any preventable errors when developing with Firestore.
+Firelord aims to eradicate preventable errors when developing with Firestore by implementing strategies that make the most sense.

 It is designed to be as friendly as possible while offering a complete Firestore typing solution.

-Long thing short:
+Long thing short, Firelord make sure that:
--It is **virtually impossible** for you to make any typing mistake with this library.
+-It is **virtually impossible** to make any typing mistake.
 -It is **virtually impossible** to run into any runtime errors as stated in Firestore query and order limitations.

-require typescript 4.1 and above

 Overview: